You may want to sit down for this.

 The average UK car insurance price at the end of 2015 was around £672.

-2. The last time we saw prices this high was at the end of 2013, which was pretty bad anyway:
+2. The last time we saw prices this high, we were in some pretty dark times:

 Our regional price index figures have more information on these local trends.